jackobailey/half_life/README.md

 ## Abstract

 Most economic voting research assumes that voters are retrospective and myopic.
 That is, they focus only on the recent past.
-Yet testing these assumptions is difficult.
-I specify a new type of model that draws on insights from the physical sciences.
-This allows me to estimate both the economic vote and voter myopia at the same time.
+Yet testing these assumptions is difficult and current approaches have serious shortcomings.
+To estimate voter's economic time frames, I specify a new model that borrows insights from the physical sciences.
 I show that voter myopia is real and that the economic vote is strongest when time frames are short.
 With a one and half year time frame, the effect falls by half.
-With a five year time frame, it is practically-equivalent to zero.
-Though this implies that voters are less myopic than past research would have us believe, there is still cause for concern: voters' economic time frames remain short enough to allow governments to receive undue leeway for mistakes they make early in their tenure.
+With a five year time frame, it becomes practically-equivalent to zero.
+This implies that voters are less myopic than past research would have us believe.
+Still, there is some cause for concern: voters' economic time frames are short enough that governments likely receive undue leeway for mistakes they make early in their tenure.

 ## Notes